BLAST at NCBI

 - tblastn: Protein sequence against Translated DNA database.
 Peptide query sequences are searched against an automatically translated, in six frames, DNA database.

-If you search against the Protein Data Bank protein database homologous sequences are found to the query sequence, these can be downloaded and opened with the 3D view.
+Note: Hits found in the Protein Data Bank proteins (pdb) database, can be downloaded and opened with the 3D view.

 - Mask low complexity regions.
 Mask off segments of the query sequence that have low compositional complexity.